-This FEMA hazards and risk assessment guide is a comprehensive tool for a variety of organizations and communities.
+FEMA’s hazard vulnerability analysis tool is for a variety of organizations and communities.
 Additionally, there are numerous other detailed hazard vulnerability assessment tools, most of which exist online.
-Kaiser Permanente, for example, has developed a hazard vulnerability assessment worksheet to guide hospitals and other healthcare entities toward a systematic method of assessment and to inform their disaster preparedness efforts and emergency planning.
+Kaiser Permanente, for example, has developed a hazard vulnerability assessment tool to guide hospitals and other healthcare entities toward a systematic method of assessment and to inform their disaster preparedness efforts and emergency planning.

 The key to reducing the impact of emergencies and disasters is taking the necessary steps to ensure preparedness.
 If you are a community organization active in disaster response–and you rely on volunteers–it’s imperative to have a comprehensive volunteer mobilization plan in the event of a disaster.
 A disaster management software like ReDI can help you prepare your volunteer base for disaster, respond to emergencies promptly, and communicate with community partners in the most vital of moments.